andreasbm/masonry-layout/blueprint.md

 npm i @appnest/masonry-layout
 ```

+If you prefer to use `umd` bundle you can load `https://unpkg.com/@appnest/masonry-layout@0.0.18/umd/masonry-layout.min.js` instead.

 ## Example

 Import `@appnest/masonry-layout` somewhere in your code and you're ready to go!
 Simply add the masonry layout to your `html` and you'll be singing and dancing from not having to build the masonry layout yourself.